camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 = some risk in riskLevels satisfies risk = "red"
 ```

-Additionally, you can even hook in FEEL as the scripting language in Camunda Platform 7 today (as explained by [Scripting with DMN inside BPMN](https://camunda.com/blog/2018/07/dmn-scripting/) or [User Task Assignment based on a DMN Decision Table](https://camunda.com/blog/2020/05/camunda-bpm-user-task-assignment-based-on-a-dmn-decision-table/)).
+Additionally, you can even hook in FEEL as the scripting language in Camunda Platform 7 (as explained by [Scripting with DMN inside BPMN](https://camunda.com/blog/2018/07/dmn-scripting/) or [User Task Assignment based on a DMN Decision Table](https://camunda.com/blog/2020/05/camunda-bpm-user-task-assignment-based-on-a-dmn-decision-table/)).

 However, more commonly you will keep using JUEL in Camunda Platform 7.
-If you write simple expressions, they can be easily migrated automatically, as you can see in [the test case](https://github.com/camunda-community-hub/camunda-7-to-8-migration/blob/main/modeler-plugin-7-to-8-converter/client/JuelToFeelConverter.test.js) of the [migration community extension](https://github.com/camunda-community-hub/camunda-7-to-8-migration).
+If you write simple expressions, they can be migrated automatically, as you can see in [the test case](https://github.com/camunda-community-hub/camunda-7-to-8-migration/blob/main/modeler-plugin-7-to-8-converter/client/JuelToFeelConverter.test.js) of the [migration community extension](https://github.com/camunda-community-hub/camunda-7-to-8-migration).
 You should avoid more complex expressions if possible.

-Very often, a good workaround to achieve this is to adjust the output mapping of your Java Delegate to prepare data in a form that allows for easy expressions.
+Very often, a good workaround to achieve this is to adjust the output mapping of your Java delegate to prepare data in a form that allows for easy expressions.

 Avoid hooking in Java code during an expression evaluation.
 The above listener to process the DMN result was one example of this, but a more diabolic example could be the following expression in Camunda Platform 7: